© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 The De Grey Mausoleum is a scheduled monument protected by Historic England under reference 1014623.
 View the official record →

-The De Grey Mausoleum is a neoclassical monument located in Bedfordshire, England, built during the eighteenth century to commemorate members of the De Grey family.
+The De Grey Mausoleum is a funerary monument located in Bedfordshire, England, constructed during the eighteenth century as a private burial chapel for the De Grey family.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014623.

 The De Grey Mausoleum is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014623.